The Smallest Rottweiler

 Author's Note

 Over thirty years ago, I wrote this story as a personal Christmas gift for my mother, a devoted reader and lifelong dog lover.
 Inspired by classics like Charlotte’s Web, I wanted to create a tale centered on animals, giving them human-like emotions and voices through anthropomorphism.
-At the time, I was a young police officer living alone, with no pets and no particular connection to Rottweilers—yet a Rottweiler became the central character.
+At the time, I was a young police officer living alone, with no pets and no connection to Rottweilers—yet the breed became the central character.

 I spent about six months writing and binding a single copy, which I gave to my mother on Christmas morning in 1992.
 That original book remains in the family.

-Years later, after meeting my wife and eventually welcoming our own Rottweiler (named Barney, by pure coincidence matching the story’s original protagonist), I revisited the manuscript.
-I began incorporating names inspired by family members, turning it into a quiet tribute woven with personal meaning.
+Years later, after meeting my wife and eventually welcoming our own Rottweiler (named Barney, by no coincidence matching the name of my story’s original protagonist), I revisited the manuscript.
+I began incorporating new names inspired by family members, turning it into a quiet tribute woven with personal meaning.

 I readily acknowledge that the story takes liberties: the timeline compresses and distorts the aging differences between dogs and humans, certain breed traits are exaggerated or invented for narrative purposes, and I’ve occasionally used human terms (like “boy”) for dogs in ways that aren’t strictly accurate.
-These choices were deliberate, born of the story as it lived in my head, and I accept whatever criticism they may invite.
+These choices were deliberate, born of the story as it lived in my head.

 At its core, this remains a simple labor of love from long ago—one I’m glad to share in this revised form.